Nov 23, 2024

 by Christopher Hazlehurst | Apr 02, 2022

-New York Attorney General Letitia James in New York City on August 3, 2021.
+New York Attorney General Letitia James addressing the media about workplace safety concerns at Amazon during the COVID-19 pandemic.
 Photo Source: New York Attorney General Letitia James during a press conference in New York City, file photo, August 3, 2021.
 (David Dee Delgado/Getty Images)

 The novel coronavirus has uncovered the true colors of individuals and businesses around the globe.
 Many companies dragged their feet in implementing safety measures, providing personal protective equipment, and allowing for sick leave when the pandemic first began.
 Now, many businesses have decided unilaterally that the pandemic is over, even as the United States continues to see hundreds of thousands of new COVID-19 cases and thousands of coronavirus deaths every month.